 A: Not necessarily so.
 This tiered allocation system will mostly apply to limited launches, and especially those that we think are so significant that demand will be a significantly more than normal.
 That being said, this tiered allocation system is new and it will be refined over time.

-Q: How will allocations for Contributors and Collectors occur?
+Q: How will allocations for Contributors occur?

 Q: What does a significant contribution to the Kurono collector community entail?
 What do I have to do to qualify for the Kurono Contributors tier?